 Scouts are typically not front line combat troops and rely more on stealth and positioning than rifleman.
-They often operate in small teams and scout the terrain and objectives for rifleman.
+They often operate in small teams and scout the terrain and objectives for the rifleman.

 A good scout needs to be confident moving through rough terrain.
 They also need to understand when and why to break contact and retreat.
 If you want to play as a scout I suggest being comfortable with a map and compass as well.

-Scouts should also know how to use binoculars, spotting scopes and other surveillance equipment.
+Scouts should also know how to use binoculars, spotting scopes, and other surveillance equipment.
 This will ensure they can see a camouflage enemy or a potential ambush.
 Speaking of ambushes, scouts should excel at them.
 This includes getting into position and waiting patiently to spring the trap.

 The sniper is a difficult role to play.
 Sniper as a job sounds exciting and sexy, but it is often not the case.

-As a sniper you want to target important enemies.
+As a sniper, you want to target important enemies.
 Team leaders, grenadiers, other snipers, and machine gunners are all more important than shooting at will.
 A sniper needs to be an expert at camouflage – be prepared to make and wear a ghillie suit.

 A sniper who does not blend in is terrible.
-It’s easy to suck as a sniper and in many cases this is not a role for everyone.
-You also need to be a good shooter, and have an expensive heavily customized firearm.
+It’s easy to suck as a sniper.
+And in many cases, this is not a role for everyone.
+You also need to be a good shooter and have an expensive heavily customized firearm.

 Machine gunner sounds like a simple job, be a rifleman with a big gun.
-You can play it that way, but to be effective you need to be a machine gunner not a rifleman.
+You can play it that way, but to be effective, you need to be a machine gunner, not a rifleman.

 Next, do you know what an avenue of approach is?
 You need to cover them.
 An avenue of approach is an area where the enemy is likely to move.
 These are dedicated paths, roads, and open fields.
 A machine gun is best used to cover these areas.

-As a machine gunner you probably have thousands of rounds, but that doesn’t mean you just waste ammo.
+As a machine gunner, you probably have thousands of rounds.
+But that doesn’t mean you just waste ammo.
 Learn to conserve ammunition or your gun will go down extremely quickly.